-Samadhi : During Samadhi the action, the actor and the experience merges as one, when one is in absorbed reality.
-In other words we can say that, though the doer, the activity and the experience, are different to each other, but when the doer is completely involved in activity than all the three experience become one.
+Samadhi : During Samadhi, the action, the actor, and the experience merge as one when the person is in absorbed-reality.
+In other words, we can say that though the doer, the activity, and the experience are different from each other, all the three become one when the doer is completely involved in an activity.

 Want to learn more about the 8 Limbs of Yoga?
 At Govardhan Eco Village, we offer scientifically designed and certified yoga courses & yoga retreats that include the application of the 8 limbs of yoga and we ensure that they fit seamlessly into modern yoga.
 Contact us today for more information.